dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T186: Democracy promotes just and sustainable solutions.
+### T186: Democratic progress is slower but more just and sustainable.

 |Support|
 |---|